lupyuen/lupyuen.github.io/src/tinyemu.md

 _Does it work?_

-NuttX prints something to the HTIF Console yay!
+Yep, NuttX prints something to the HTIF Console!
 Now we know that NuttX Boot Code is actually alive and running on TinyEMU...

 ```bash
 $ temu nuttx.cfg